-Welcome, Seeker of Forbidden Knowledge, to Thursday's puzzle, week 29 of the year 2025.
+Welcome, Seeker of Forbidden Knowledge, to Tuesday's puzzle, week 36 of the year 2025.
 (Simpler puzzle) and (Harder puzzle)

 You have stumbled upon The Dagon Files, a cryptic corner of the web where reality frays and reason falters.
 Here, beneath shifting sigils and whispering images, ancient puzzles lie in wait—twisting enigmas born from the depths of forgotten tomes and cosmic dread.
 Each riddle you solve draws you deeper into a truth not meant for mortal minds.